morganmueller/rsv-portal/public/content/modals/cases-explainer.md

-## Laboratory-Reported Cases by Season
+## {virus} Laboratory-Reported Cases by Season

-<p>Respiratory virus season usually begins in the fall and ends in the spring, but not all respiratory infections follow a seasonal pattern.
-Influenza and RSV are seasonal and most prevalent during the fall and winter months.
-To date, COVID-19 has generally increased during the fall and winter months as well as other times during the year, including the summer. </p>

-<p>Data are presented here over a full year, from early September through late August of the following year. </p>
+To maintain confidentiality, we don't report **counts lower than 5**.

-## Laboratory-Reported Cases by Test Type
+## {virus} Laboratory-Reported Cases by Test Type

-<p>A person is classified as a confirmed COVID-19 case if they test positive with a molecular test.</p> <p>A person is classified as a probable COVID-19 case if they meet any of the following criteria with no positive molecular test on record:</p>
+A person is classified as a **confirmed COVID-19 case** if they test positive with a molecular test (for example, PCR).

+A person is classified as a **probable COVID-19 case** if they meet any of the following criteria with no positive molecular test on record:
 <ul>
   <li>Test positive with an antigen test</li>
   <li>Have symptoms and an exposure to a confirmed COVID-19 case</li>
   <li>Died and their cause of death is listed as COVID-19 or similar</li>
 </ul>

+To maintain confidentiality, we don't report **counts lower than 5**.

-## Laboratory-Reported Cases by Subtype
+## {virus} Laboratory-Reported Cases by Subtype

-<p>Clinical laboratories that perform influenza testing on NYC residents  may identify influenza type A, influenza type B, or influenza without specifying type A or B.</p>
+**Clinical laboratories** that perform influenza testing on NYC residents may identify influenza type A, influenza type B, or influenza without specifying type A or B.

+To maintain confidentiality, we don't report **counts lower than 5**.

-## Laboratory-Reported Cases by Age Group
+## {virus} Laboratory-Reported Cases by Age Group

-<p>COPY IN PROGRESS</p>
+The **sum of counts** may not match values citywide if records are missing demographic information.

+To maintain confidentiality, we don't report **counts lower than 5**.

-## Laboratory-Reported Cases by Borough
+## {virus} Laboratory-Reported Cases by Borough

-<p>COPY IN PROGRESS</p>
+The **sum of counts** may not match values citywide if records are missing geographic information.

+Data by borough reflect people's residence at the time of reporting, and not necessarily the location of diagnosis, hospitalization, or death.

+To maintain confidentiality, we don't report **counts lower than 5**.

-## Laboratory-Reported Cases by Race and Ethnicity
+## {virus} Laboratory-Reported Cases by Race and Ethnicity

-<p>The NYC Health Department classifies race and ethnicity into the following mutually-exclusive categories: </p>
+The NYC Health Department classifies **race and ethnicity** into the following mutually exclusive categories:
 <ul>
   <li>Asian/Pacific-Islander</li>
   <li>Black/African-American</li>